 Michal Tucker interviews Kevin Gomes, a local graphic designer and animator

-Pages in, pages out: Selam learns from award-winning poet Sarah Crossland the secret to becoming a good write
+Pages in, pages out: Selam learns from award-winning poet Sarah Crossland the secret to being a good writer

 6 Ways to Get Politically Involved if You're Under 18